cookieMr/containerSpringApp/README.md

-This is a Simple Spring Boot App that will be containerized along with three DB to choose from (H2, Postgres & MySQL).
+This is a Simple Spring Boot App that will be containerized along with two DBs (and one in memory DB) to choose from (H2, Postgres & MySQL).
 Based on Spring Profile a specific DB is chosen.

 ## Spring Profiles

-To run App with a specific profile an additional run parameter is required, the `-Dspring-boot.run.profiles=h2`.
+To run the App with a specific profile an additional run parameter is required, the `-Dspring-boot.run.profiles=h2`.
+The *web* module holds the spring runner.

 E.g.:
 ```